NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The Life Scope PT acts as an input unit when placed on the Data Acquisition Unit (DAU) linked to a host monitor to a host monitor such as Life Scope TR or Life Scope G9, and becomes an independent transport monitor upon its release from the DAU.

-How can Life Scope J adapt to make use of Life Scope PT as transport monitor?
+Life Scope J discarded AY-920PA to make use of Life Scope PT as transport monitor?

 Since it was not possible for Life Scope J bedside monitor MU-910R main unit to link directly to JA-690PA or JA-694PA data acquisition unit, a new costly QI-930P Interface Unit had to be introduced (as shown).
-This meant AY-920PA Input Unit was no longer needed.
+This new arrangement makes AY-920PA Input Unit redundant.

 By discarding the original AY-920PA Input Unit, Life Scope J could make use of Life Scope PT as a transport monitor